mishguruorg/status-finder/README.md

 # @mishguru/status-finder #

-The status-finder is a different way to represent a tree of many `if` statements when trying to figure out what state you are in.
+Business logic tends to have many `if` statements and embedded `if` statements to decide what the current status is.

+This tool is an alternative for writing and reviewing business logic that needs to decide what status we are currently in.

 I thought I was making a finite state machine… but that’s really something else.
 This is instead a little tool to simplify how a status of many paths can be derived from state.